 In December 2018, Maribyrnong and Moonee Valley LLEN facilitated an industry school breakfast in which commitments were gain in the form of pledges to deliver a number of activities.
 90 pledges were offered from local businesses and 61 expressions of interest from local schools for the following key partnerships:

-If your school would like to participate in any of the industry school partnerships please contact our Project Officer Lead School Liaison Lisa Price, or Project Officer Structured Workplace Learning Tim Bulaon.
+If your school would like to participate in any of the industry school partnerships please contact our Project Officer Tim Bulaon.

-The regional mock interview program will bring together students from across Maribyrnong and Moonee Valley and local business people to practice their preparation and participation in an interview process.
+The Industry practice interview program brings together students from across Maribyrnong and Moonee Valley and local business people to practice their preparation and participation in an interview process.

-The event will be conducted on September 12, 2019 for schools across Maribyrnong and Moonee Valley.
-Students will come together at a central local and undertake a ‘mock’ interview for their preferred job with a local business person.
+We have facilitated a number of events over the years including whole days events as well as online into a classroom.
+Students come together and undertake a ‘mock’ interview for their preferred job with a local business person.
 The business personal will conduct the interview with professionalism and provide constructive feedback at the end of the process.
 Participating schools will be providing with a pack to prepare students for the mock interview day and post interview reflections.

 Local businesses have offered to provide industry tours for Maribyrnong and Moonee Valley school students to increase their knowledge of careers and pathways opportunities.
 We currently have 18 local businesses offering to provide industry visits in areas such as newspapers, graphic design, information technology social enterprise, local government, police, security, football clubs, community health, agriculture and events.
 If your schools has an interest in a particular industry area let us know in advance and we will do our best to coordinate a visit.